rambleraptor/api-linter/docs/rules/0136/http-name-variable.md

 ---

-**Important:** This rule has been temporarily disabled as it does not match any AIP guidance.
-See discussion [here][https://github.com/aip-dev/google.aip.dev/issues/955].
+**Important:** This rule has been temporarily disabled as it does not match any AEP guidance.
+See discussion [here][https://github.com/aep-dev/google.aep.dev/issues/955].

 # Custom methods: HTTP name variable

-This rule enforces that custom methods only use the `name` variable if the RPC noun matches the resource, as mandated in [AIP-136][].
+This rule enforces that custom methods only use the `name` variable if the RPC noun matches the resource, as mandated in [AEP-136][].

 ## Details